Mahmoud Al-Zoubi: Downfall and the Airbus deal controversy

 On 10 May 2000, Hafez Assad expelled Al-Zoubi from the Ba'ath Party and decided that Al-Zoubi should be prosecuted over a scandal involving the French aircraft manufacturer Airbus.
 Al-Zoubi's assets were frozen by the Syrian government.
 Al-Zoubi and several senior ministers were officially accused of receiving illegal commissions of the order of US$124 million in relation to the purchase of six Airbus 320-200 passenger jets for Syrian Arab Airlines in 1996.
 The indictment alleged that the normal cost of the planes was US$250 million, but the Government paid $374 million and Airbus sent on US$124 million to the senior ministers.
 Three others involved in the transaction, including the former minister for economic affairs and the former minister for transport were sentenced to prison for ten years.

 The French company Airbus denied paying off the Syrian officials.
 The Syrian government in September 2003 announced its intention of purchasing six more Airbus planes for the government airline.
 The official finding within Syrian courts that Airbus paid over a hundred million dollars in bribes to their officials is apparently not a factor in deciding whether to continue to do business with them, especially with Boeing aircraft and spare parts being difficult to attain due to unilateral US sanctions.

 Personal life

 Al-Zoubi was married and had three sons and a daughter.
-His sons were Miflih, Hammam and Karim Al-Zoubi.
+His sons were Miflih, Hammam and Karim.